Distillation-guided Representation Learning for Unconstrained Gait Recognition: Method

-A cross-modal distillation loss is introduced within GAR, which promotes the representation power of gait features based on the learned RGB feature space.
-While one possible design is to directly constrain the silhouette/RGB features to be similar, we find this approach to be suboptimal.
-Since both modalities have their specific discriminative advantages, forcing their features to be similar leads to an averaged representation that does not benefit from the specificity from each modality.
-As we focus on obtaining expressive features from silhouettes, an additional convolutional layer $C_i$ is introduced for the $i$-th intermediate silhouette feature $\mF_{i}^{s}$, such that the transformed features are constrained to be similar to $\mF_{i}^{f}$.
-This cross-modality distillation loss can be described as:
+A cross-modal distillation loss is employed within GAR, which promotes the representation power of gait features based on the learned RGB feature space.
+Since both modalities have their specific advantages, directly forcing their features to be close leads to an averaged representation that does not benefit from the specificity of each modality.
+An additional convolutional layer $C_i$ is introduced for the $i$-th intermediate silhouette feature $\mF_{i}^{s}$, such that the transformed features are constrained to be similar to $\mF_{i}^{f}$.
+The loss can be described as:

 where stop gradient ($\varnothing$) operation is used such that the RGB branch is not affected by the silhouette features in this process.
 Note that $C_i$ is only used at training time.

-Overall, the training loss is
+Triplet loss~\cite{DBLP:journals/corr/HofferA14} $\mathcal{L}^{f}_{tri}$, $\mathcal{L}^{s}_{tri}$ is applied to maximize the distance of representations from different subjects and minimize the ones from the same identity for both modalities.